juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 You have nice pants!
 But I cannot wear them.
 Your legs are too short!
-"I like my shirt," said Little Monkey.
+“I like my shirt,“ said Little Monkey.
-"I like my shorts.
-My mother made them just for me!"
+“I like my shorts.
+My mother made them just for me!“

 17. Head, Shoulders, Knees and Toes
 Head, shoulders, knees and toes,